ntraugh/array-practice/grocery/README.md

-# Actually A Grocery item list tracker
+# A Grocery item list tracker